Gagandeep39/cg-cutting-sticks/vectorproblem/README.md

    if( arr[left] + arr[right] > K )
    Decrement the right pointer by 1.
 5. Repeat the below process until left <= right.

+## Time Complexity

+- `O(N*log(N))` time solution, sort the numbers, then two pointer approach - leftIndex is element that must be included, rightIndex is biggest element that can be included in that set.

 ## Picture